iconify/iconify-figma/README.md

 This will install plugin to your Figma app.

-To run it, go to Plugins -> Development, select "Iconify Dev".
+To run it, go to Plugins -> Development, select "Iconify v3".